Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 ## Deployment workflow

-For the deployment to work first a Maven settings file is required, and this is built with the use of the settings script.

-Afterward both the artifact and the documents deployment scripts can be run, the order does not matter.

-But just running them won't make it work, first they will check if the deployment is allowed, which means passing a series of checks:

-![Deployment workflow check][deployment-workflow-check]
+Deployment follows a simple workflow:

-- The code should not come from a pull request
+1. The code source branch is checked to find out if it is a pull
+    * In case of it being a pull the deployment ends
+2. Maven settings file is created.
-- The correct deployment flag should be set
+3. Checks if the deployment flag is set
+    * Code and site deployments have their own flag.
+If any of them is set to false then the related deployment is skipped.
+4. Checks if the branch is valid
-- The code should come from the master or development branch
+    * Only code from the master and develop branches can be used for deployment

-If any of these checks fails, the deployment won't even begin.

-[deployment-workflow-check]: ./images/deployment_check_workflow.png
+While this is not the exact way this is handled, as each script will check if it can run independently, it gives a general overview of how it works.

 [repositories]: ./repositories.html
-[travis]: ./travis.html

 [repositories]: ./repositories.html
-[repository-ids]: ./repositories.html#Repository_IDs
+[repository-ids]: ./repositories.html#artifactrepositoriesids

+[travis-section]: ./travis.html